Bus Fleet Electrification Planning Through Logic-Based Benders Decomposition and Restriction Heuristics: Introduction

 \subsection{Contributions}

-\begin{enumerate}[align=left] \item \textbf{Modeling:} We introduce a new model for integrated bus fleet electrification planning (Section~\ref{sec:Model}).
-At the strategic level, our model optimizes the procurement of battery electric buses (BEBs), retirement of conventional buses, and placement of chargers over multiple investment periods.
-At the operational level, we propose a flexible flow-based formulation to model the hourly operations of the fleet and track the state of charge at the individual vehicle level.
-The operations are optimized for a representative day of each period, ensuring that service-level requirements on each bus line are satisfied and that the same operations can be repeated daily.
-The resulting problem can be formulated as a two-stage program with integer subproblems.
-Using historical service schedules and geospatial data from the public transit agencies of eight major US cities, we construct a set of realistic benchmark instances for the electrification of partial and complete bus networks. \item \textbf{Algorithmic Design and Computation:} \begin{itemize}[wide=0pt] \item To solve small to medium-scale instances representative of real-life partial electrification projects, we develop an accelerated logic-based Benders decomposition algorithm leveraging preprocessing, partial decomposition, and custom cuts obtained from different relaxations of the operational model (Sections~\ref{sec:Algorithms:Preprocessing}-\ref{sec:Algorithms:Benders}).
-We review Benders cut selection techniques, which leads us to establish the equivalence of two methods from the literature (Section~\ref{sec:Algorithms:Benders:linear}).
-We evaluate the impact of each proposed acceleration through an ablation study, showing that our method achieves speedups of three orders of magnitude compared to a decomposition framework recently proposed for the same class of problems (Section~\ref{sec:Experiments:aceclerationLBBD}).
-Our exact method significantly outperforms Gurobi in both computing time and optimality gaps (Section~\ref{sec:Experiments:small}). \item To tackle long-term citywide electrification planning, we propose an easily implementable heuristic that solves a sequence of problems in which restrictions on the schedule of BEBs are imposed and progressively removed (Section~\ref{sec:Algorithms:Heuristic}).
-Our results show that our approach consistently achieves optimality gaps around 1\% within reasonable computation times for challenging 10-year-long electrification planning instances defined on complete networks with more than 100 potential charging locations, 100 routes, and 1000 buses (Section~\ref{sec:Experiments:large}). \end{itemize} \item \textbf{Case Study:} We present a case study of the Chicago bus network (Section~\ref{sec:Experiment:chicago}).
-We analyze the optimal sequencing of investments, the spatial deployment of charging infrastructure by technology, and trends in bus utilization throughout the electrification process.
-We provide sufficient conditions under which the optimal investment sequence exhibits a three-phase structure: (i) high-return early investments, (ii) a period of inaction, and (iii) deferred, low-return investments required for regulatory compliance.
-Our results suggest prioritizing early electrification of high-usage routes by deploying BEBs supported by fast chargers, while completing electrification in less dense areas with BEBs relying on overnight depot charging. \end{enumerate}
+\begin{enumerate}[align=left, listparindent=\parindent, parsep=0pt] \item \textbf{Modeling.} We introduce a comprehensive model for bus fleet electrification planning (Section~\ref{sec:Model}).
+At the strategic level, we model the procurement of BEBs, retirement of conventional buses, and placement of chargers over multiple investment periods.
+At the operational level, we model the hourly operations of the fleet through a flow-based formulation that tracks the state of charge at the individual vehicle level.
+This model provides more realism and flexibility than those classically used in strategic planning.
+Using historical service schedules and geospatial data from eight major US transit agencies, we construct a set of realistic benchmark instances for the electrification of bus networks. \item \textbf{Algorithm design and computation.} \begin{itemize}[wide=0pt] \item \textbf{Exact method.} To solve small instances representative of partial electrification projects, we develop a logic-based Benders decomposition accelerated with preprocessing, master problem strengthening, and custom cuts obtained from different relaxations of the operational model (Sections~\ref{sec:Algorithms:Preprocessing}--\ref{sec:Algorithms:Benders}).
+Moreover, we establish the equivalence of two recently proposed Benders cut selection techniques (Section \ref{sec:Algorithms:Benders:linear}).
+Our accelerations achieve speedups of three orders of magnitude compared to a baseline logic-based Benders decomposition algorithm (Section~\ref{sec:Experiments:aceclerationLBBD}), yielding an exact method that significantly outperforms Gurobi (Section~\ref{sec:Experiments:small}). \item \textbf{Heuristic method.} For large-scale instances, we propose an easily implementable heuristic that solves a sequence of problems in which restrictions on the schedule of BEBs are imposed and progressively relaxed (Section~\ref{sec:Algorithms:Heuristic}).
+This algorithm achieves optimality gaps of around 1\% for 10-year-long electrification planning instances defined on citywide networks with more than 100 candidate charging locations, 100 routes, and 1000 buses (Section~\ref{sec:Experiments:large}). \end{itemize} \item \textbf{Case study.} To illustrate the scalability of our model and the type of insights it can provide for transit agencies, we present a case study of the Chicago bus network (Section~\ref{sec:Experiment:chicago}).
+We analyze the optimal sequencing of investments, the spatial deployment of chargers, and trends in bus utilization throughout the electrification process.
+Under our stated assumptions, our findings suggest prioritizing early electrification of high-usage routes supported by fast chargers, while completing electrification in less dense areas with BEBs relying on depot charging. \end{enumerate}

 The remainder of the paper consists of a literature review (Section~\ref{sec:Literature}) and a conclusion (Section~\ref{sec:Conclusion}).